hillc147/hillc147/README.md

 - 👋 Hi, I’m @hillc147 also known as Christian!
 - 👀 I’m interested in anything related to Cybersecurity and DevOps!
 - 🌱 I’m currently learning GO, Kubernetes, and cloud related information
-- 📫 How to reach me hillct147@outlook.com
+- 📫 How to reach me: hillct147@outlook.com

 <!---
 hillc147/hillc147 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.